silnrsi/font-annapurna/documentation/source/about.md

 - If you would rather not use a Google profile, you can subscribe any email address by sending a message to [sil-font-news+subscribe@groups.sil.org](mailto:sil-font-news+subscribe@groups.sil.org) and following the instructions you get in the confirmation message.

-Our font announcements are also available through Twitter [\@silfonts](https://twitter.com/silfonts).
+Our font announcements are also available through X (formerly Twitter) [\@silfonts](https://twitter.com/silfonts).

 ## Supporting the project

-These fonts are provided at no cost, however they are expensive to produce and maintain.
+These fonts are provided at no cost; however, they are expensive to produce and maintain.
 Please consider donating to SIL’s font development efforts to support future development.
 Go to [SIL’s Give Direct page](https://donate.givedirect.org/?cid=13536&n=206909) and designate your gift for _Scripts & Fonts_. **Thank you!**

 ## About SIL International